 Ben and I had the opportunity to meet up with his Boys Brigade buddies.
 I enjoyed their conversations about their good old days in the brigade.
 Those happy memories will live in their hearts forever.

 We had dinner at Purple Cane, a tea house.
 Purple Cane serves dishes with tea infusion.

 Flower Tea for our drinks.
 Each flower tea is unique as it’s handmade.

 Appetizers: braised peanuts and pickled green papaya.

 I like that the sauce is served in a small teapot for easy pouring.
-More on following page.
-Click here to continue reading
+Continue reading